divinepet/irc_server/README.md

 # About The Project
 ![screenshot](https://www.onsip.com/hs-fs/hub/516769/file-3082154394-png/blog-files/adiumui.png)

-This is IRC-Server written on C/C++ language using standart of RFC1459.
+This is IRC-Server written on C++ language using standart of RFC1459.
 This allows you to connect to the server by netcat or any instant messaging client that supports multiple IM networks (Adium for example)

 # Getting started
 ## Installation ⚙️